LabKey Server allows you to quickly search for specific proteins within the protein datasets that have been uploaded to a folder.

 To add a custom filter

-on your search results, select the radio button and click Create or edit view
+on your search results, select the radio button and select a defined view from the dropdown.
+Click Create or edit view

 to select columns, filters, and sorts to apply to your search results.